pculllback/atml3-docs/source/includes/_properties.md

 }
 ```

-> That's it for now, we have already created four valid properties!
+> That's it for now, we have already created four valid properties with truth/mapping expressions and vocabularies!
+However, these properties are still pretty basic.
+If you want to see the true power of properties, just take a look at the next section "Methods".